All Episodes

 They were anarchists writing for bigger government.

-Uh that way you get people all riled up.
+That way you get people all riled up.

-They figured out that you could uh burrow your way into these institutions and turn them into dead husks.
+They figured out that you could burrow your way into these institutions and turn them into dead husks.

 Do you remember that line, Donna?

-They had a fly past of USAF jets, and one of the Hollywood celebrities said, Oh, because he was a countercultural type, he sa he he felt a bit embarrassed about that.
+And one of the Hollywood celebrities said, oh, because he was a countercultural type, he felt a bit embarrassed about that.

-And the other guy said to him, Oh, don't worry about it.
+And the other guy said to him, oh, don't worry about it.

 There are jets now.